Fictional World-Building Begins With Imagining

 - Describe a major world event happening right now.

-- What do you invision happening to your world in the future?
+- What do you envision happening to your world in the future?

 - Make a list of words that come to mind as you think about your world.